inhies/cjdcmd/README.md

 cjdcmd
 ======

 cjdcmd is a command line tool for interfacing with [cjdns](https://github.com/cjdelisle/cjdns), a mesh network routing engine designed for security, scalability, speed, and ease of use.
-It's intent is to allow easy debugging of node and network problems as well as make it easier to work with the cjdns program itself.
+Its intent is to allow easy debugging of node and network problems as well as make it easier to work with the cjdns program itself.

 What's New
 ----------